michalinahulak/Fake_News_Classification/README.md

 # Fake_News_Detection
 ![](fake_fact.jpg)

-The project was created during the Advanced Data Science course.
+The project was created during the Intermediate Data Science course.
 It contains a classification problem.
 Fake News Detection using deep learning, PyTorch, Optuna.

 ### Introduction